arjun-menon/arjun-menon.github.io/essays/hope/my-hope.md

 ---
 title: My Hope
 public: true
 desc: What I put my hope in.
-This is an essay about my source of everlasting hope -- my fountain of eternal Hope.
 ---
  _Note:_ This post is mostly a collection of Bible verses–in particular, the Bible verses that forms the essence of my hope.
-#### Life is too short
+### Life is too short
 People often have ambitions of things they want to achieve in this life.
 But I feel like it is too short to achieve anything of great significance.
 I reflect on the immense gift and ability _to create_ that people have been bestowed with, yet our lifetimes are too short to accomplish great works of art and creation.
 It takes years to actually become masterfully good at something — and by the time we reach that point, we only have so much time left to do works of beauty.
 If we were to live for a thousand years, perhaps we could accomplish far more great works.

 There are a lot of things I want to do.
 Books I want to read.
 Books that I want _to write_.
 New software that I want to write.
 Skills I want to master.
 Yet, time is incurably short.
 I would love to delve deep into many endeavors, but the shortness of human life means that there are only a few things we can do, and we have to prioritize and choose a few things to work on.
 One cannot help but imagine that people were meant to do so much more.